Trayce Thompson Player Props: Dodgers vs. Diamondbacks

 - Thompson hit .256 with 14 doubles, a triple, 13 home runs and 32 walks.

-- Thompson drove in a run in 24 games last season out of 84 (28.6%), including multiple RBIs in 14.3% of those games (12 times) and three or more RBIs on four occasions..
+- Thompson picked up an RBI in 24 of 84 games last year, with multiple RBIs in 12 of them.
+He drove in three or more runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.